Kodie Bedford: Career

+In 2021 Bedford was a writer on the television show Firebite.

 In 2022 she worked on Troppo.

+Bedford was a co-writer on the 2024 Netflix series Territory.

 Other roles

 She is a co-founder of the Indigenous arts group, the Cope St Collective, and a founder member of the Australian Writers' Guild's Diversity and Inclusion Action Committee, along with Benjamin Law and others.